Annetta Nu'uausala: 2016

+2017

 In 2017, she represented New Zealand at the 2017 Women's Rugby League World Cup.

+2018

 On 1 August 2018, she was announced as a member of the New Zealand Warriors NRL Women's Premiership squad.
 In Round 1 of the 2018 NRL Women's season, she made her debut for the Warriors in a 10–4 win over the Sydney Roosters.
 She injured her leg during the match, ruling her out for the rest of the season.

+2019

 In Round 3 of the 2019 NRL Women's season, she scored her first try for the Warriors in a 10–8 win over the Brisbane Broncos.

+2021

 On 1 December 2021, Nu'uausala signed with the Newcastle Knights to be a part of their inaugural NRLW squad.

 In Round 1 of the delayed 2021 NRL Women's season, Nu'uausala made her club debut for the Knights against the Parramatta Eels.

 Nu'uausala played in all 5 matches for the Knights during the 2021 NRLW season and won the Knights' inaugural NRLW Player of the Year award.

+2022

 In early June 2022, the Brisbane Broncos announced that they had signed Nu'uausala to play for the club in the 2022 NRL Women's season.

 In October 2022, she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England.

+2025

+On 10 October 2025 it was reported that she had signed for New Zealand Warriors in the NRL Women's Premiership on a 3-year deal.